 I’ve always wanted to take pictures of people, and to tell a story with the images.
 I am lucky to have an amazing backdrop and live in a town full of character.

 I love making the most of the natural light and fresh air on a photoshoot.

 Lifeboat Press Officer

 In my spare time I volunteer as the lifeboat press officer for Whitby RNLI.
 This involves taking lots of photos of both the training and actual call outs, I carry a pager on me at all times.
-I also write all the press releases.
+I also write all the press releases after a rescue.
 My role there is to spread the word about what an amazing job the volunteer crew do to keep us safe along the coastline.

 Most of my lifestyle shoots such as family portrait sessions are shot outside.
 Whether this is by the sea, in the woods or on the North York Moors.
 There are so many places to have an adventure and capture some beautiful photographs.

 I shoot weddings all over North Yorkshire and around the UK.
 My press photography experience means I am always on the ball to capture those fleeting moments.
 My style of wedding photography is fun and relaxed -you can see my wedding photography here.

 I still undertake press work regularly and am also available for commercial and PR shoots.
 I have had my images published in many national publications such as The Guardian, The Telegraph, The Times, as well as regional press.
 You can check out my press portfolio here